 Aleppo, one of the world's oldest continuously inhabited cities, has witnessed some of the conflict's most brutal destruction.
 Its 12th century Ummayad mosque and 13th century citadel gatehouse have been caught in the crosshairs of the conflict.

-These monuments can all be repaired, Abdulkarim says, unlike those seven ancient markets incinerated in Aleppo's storied centuries-old covered souk during fierce fighting last October.
+These monuments can all be repaired, Abdulkarim said, unlike those seven ancient markets incinerated in Aleppo's storied centuries-old covered souk during fierce fighting last October.
 The fire burnt 500 shops, tearing through wooden doors and scorching stalls and vaulted passageways.

 Because of the fighting, most Syrian museums have removed their priceless treasures, storing them in "safe places," Abdulkarim said, without elaborating.